software-students-fall2022/web-app-exercise-team-12-1/Backend/README.md

 ## Overview
-Two Schema, one for user info, the other for user's events
+Listening on localhost:5000

 ## Data Model

 The application will store Events

-* users can have multiple events in dashboard
+* user can have multiple events in dashboard
 * each event can have multiple infomation

-Course:
+Event:

 ```javascript
 {